francisco-polaco/sec-crypto-utils-2017-ist/README.md

 # Java-Crypto-Utils

-Well some families asked for some good functions to use Java Crypto in their project.
+Well some families asked for a good API to use Java Crypto in their project.
 And in record time, we delivered.

 ## Compilation and Installation